Decomposing Global Feature Effects Based on Feature Interactions: Further Characteristics of Feature Effect Methods

 \subsection{Handling of Categorical Features}

 In this section, we will summarize the particularities of categorical features.
 Compared to numeric features, we have a limited number of $K$ values (categories).
 Hence, compared to numeric features, we find split points by dividing the $K$ categories into the two new subspaces.
 Since GADGET is based on the general concept of a CART (decision tree) algorithm \citep{breiman:1984} that can handle categorical features, the splitting itself follows the same approach as for a common CART algorithm.
-If we have categorical features in $S$, it does influence the calculation of our objective function, and the handling depends on the underlying feature effect method.
-We briefly discuss the specifics for each of the three feature effect methods that we use in this paper.
-All of them are able to handle categorical features, which is a general requirement that we can use it for mixed data sets within GADGET.
+If categorical features occur in $S$, the calculation of the objective function remains unchanged, and the handling of categorical features depends only on the underlying feature effect method:

 \paragraph{\normalfont\textit{PD Plot.}} Compared to numeric features, the grid points for categorical features are limited to the number of categories.
-Otherwise, the calculation of the loss and the risk (see, Eq.~\ref{eq:loss_pd} and Eq.~\ref{eq:risk}) works exactly the same as for numeric features.\footnote{Since we calculate the loss point-wise at each grid point and sum it up over all grid points, the order of the category does not make a difference for the objective of GADGET.}
+Otherwise, the calculation of the loss and the risk (see, Eq.~\ref{eq:loss_pd} and Eq.~\ref{eq:risk}) works the same as for numeric features.\footnote{Since we calculate the loss point-wise at each grid point and sum it up over all grid points, the order of the category does not make a difference for the objective of GADGET.}

 \paragraph{\normalfont\textit{ALE Plot.}} ALE builds intervals based on quantiles for numeric features to calculate prediction differences between neighboring interval borders for all observations falling within this interval.
 For binary features, the authors solve this as follows: for all observations falling in each of the categories, the prediction difference when changing it to the other category is calculated.
 For more categories, they suggest a sorting algorithm.\footnote{For more information, we refer to \cite{apley_visualizing_2020}.} Hence, we still receive the needed derivatives for GADGET for each category to calculate the loss and risk function for GADGET.